 While DPS reports that offenders were generally receptive to the model of the CRV Center, some offenders continued to be non-compliant.
-DPS developed a disciplinary process a step above the sanctions that come along with the behavior management system.
-In 2017, the Department created a Behavioral Adjustment Center at the Robeson CRV Center for those with chronic disciplinary issues; it has programming and allows offenders to work their way back down.
+DPS developed a disciplinary process that is a step above the sanctions that come along with the behavior management system.
+In 2017, the Department created a Behavioral Adjustment Center at the Robeson CRV Center for those with chronic disciplinary issues; it has programming and allows offenders to work their way back to the general population.
 The lengths of stay at the Behavioral Adjustment Center are typically 3 days or 6 days, but never more than 15 days.
 Three consecutive days of successful participation in programming can result in an offender being sent back to the CRV Center earlier.
-If needed, an offender can still be sent to restrictive housing at a local prison for two to five days.
+If needed, an offender can still be sent to restrictive housing at a local prison for 2 to 5 days.
 DPS continues to work on plans for chronic violators, recognizing that some offenders may remain non-compliant and negatively impact the other offenders in the CRV Centers.

 Given the initial success of the model serving male offenders, DPS recognized the development of a stand-alone female center as a top priority.
-In 2017, the General Assembly provided funding for a 200bed CRV Center for females.
+In 2017, the General Assembly provided funding for a 200-bed CRV Center for females.
 DPS decided to convert North Piedmont Correctional Institution (NPCI) into the female CRV Center.
+In 2018, the Department completed work on the facility and hired staff.

-Currently, DPS is housing females that were ordered to a CRV in a designated dorm at NPCI and providing them with some programming.
-While work continues on the facility, The Department is in the process of hiring staff for the Center and appointing a Director and Assistant Superintendent, with the intent of opening the Center in 2019.
-Unlike the male centers, the new female CRV Center will have the capacity to accept females with high acuity mental health and medical issues.
-In addition, DPS has contracted with Geo Reentry Services for the provision of certain types of programming for the pods, including MRT, Step Ahead employment training, Stephanie Covington trauma-informed programming, and trauma informed substance abuse classes.
-As part of the long-term planning for the new CRV Center, DPS plans to create a space for a computer lab to offer additional programming.
-In the meantime, the Department is exploring other technological solutions such as providing tablets.
+Programming at the CRV Center began in February 2019 and was fully available starting in April 2019.
+Currently, North Piedmont has a 136 bed capacity and averages around 123 offenders, which includes probation and post release supervision offenders.
+Offenders who are ineligible for the CRV Center, or if there is no space available at North Piedmont, serve their CRV or PRS revocation at NCCIW.
+Unlike the male centers, the new female CRV Center has the capacity to accept females with high acuity mental health and medical issues.
+DPS has contracted with Geo Reentry Services for the provision of certain types of programming for the pods, including MRT, Step Ahead employment training, Stephanie Covington trauma-informed programming, and trauma informed substance abuse classes.
+As part of long-term planning for the new CRV Center, DPS plans to create a space for a computer lab to offer additional programming; in the meantime, DPS is exploring other technological solutions such as tablets.

 Another population that is currently excluded from the eligible pool of offenders for the CRV Centers is youthful offenders, categorized as offenders under the age of 18.
-There are federal requirements regarding housing youthful offenders in the same facilities as adult offenders, and currently, the CRV Centers are not equipped to meet those requirements.
+There are federal requirements regarding housing youthful offenders in the same facilities as adult offenders and, currently, the CRV Centers are not equipped to meet those requirements.
 The males are housed at Foothills Correctional Institution and the females at North Carolina Correctional Institution for Women (NCCIW).
 The offenders receive some additional programming in the units; at Foothills, probation officers from the Burke CRV Center go to the unit to provide social skill building sessions.
 DPS reported efforts to implement the juvenile justice model with this population whereby the family is incorporated into the offender's treatment.
 This is a small population and it must be housed separately, but DPS continues to look for ways to apply aspects of the CRV Center model.
-In 2017, the General Assembly enacted the Juvenile Justice Reinvestment Act which will raise the age of juvenile jurisdiction from 16 to 18 beginning December 1, 2019.
+In 2017, the General Assembly enacted the Juvenile Justice Reinvestment Act which raised the age of juvenile jurisdiction from 16 to 18 beginning December 1, 2019.
 The Department anticipates a further reduction in this population after that date.